 Some tea customers do like to choose "unflavoured" or "pure" estate/single origin teas - which is a perfectly valid choice.
-If you are looking for unflavoured teas and herbs, the website is set up for you to sort out the teas this way, or as you have noticed, by reading the ingredients and noting when flavour is added.
+If you are looking for unflavoured teas and herbs, the website is set up for you to sort out the teas this way, by pointing out the ingredients and noting when flavour is added.
 Tea has existed for thousands of years without flavour and it is an exciting world to discover.
 However, if you love the idea of a "strawberry tea" that's fine too!
 It is important to understand how that is created, and that it does not come about by adding in dried strawberries, but by the addition of flavours!

 What is Flavour?

 Flavourings are ingredients that are added to foods, or in this instance, tea, in small amounts, either to give a specific flavour or enhance what is already there.
 Flavourings can either be produced from extracting the aromatic compounds from nature, or by manufacturing new compounds to excite our taste buds.
 All flavour agents, whether natural or artificial, are chemical compounds.

 What Are Flavours Made Of?

 Flavourings are prepared by capturing flavour chemicals from:

 - essential oils;